byu-oit/UAPI-Specification/Generic REST Guidelines.md

 It is important to version your API so that if the need arises to break your API contract you can create a new version that users can begin to point their applications to.
 You should not disable previous API versions until no one is using them, although it is important to mark them as deprecated.

-Versioning your API is done by prefixing the version information to the path, following the domain.
+Versioning your API is commonly done by prefixing the version information to the path, following the domain.

 Examples: